Formal specification: Uses

 Given such a specification, it is possible to use formal verification techniques to demonstrate that a system design is correct with respect to its specification.
 This allows incorrect system designs to be revised before any major investments have been made into an actual implementation.
-Another approach is to use probably correct refinement steps to transform a specification into a design, which is ultimately transformed into an implementation that is correct by construction.
+Another approach is to use provably correct refinement steps to transform a specification into a design, which is ultimately transformed into an implementation that is correct by construction.

-It is important to note that a formal specification is not an implementation, but rather it may be used to develop an implementation.
+A formal specification is not an implementation, but rather it may be used to develop an implementation.
 Formal specifications describe what a system should do, not how the system should do it.